kartikpat/paytm_assignment/README.md

   1. Lazy loading of images
   2. Server side rendering using renderToNodeStream
   3. Responsive
+  4. Using key on react elements for large lists

 Screenshots for light house are attached in the email.